MARKET SNAPSHOT: U.S. Stocks Struggle For Direction As Political Uncertainty Drags

 No Federal Reserve officials are expected to deliver speeches on Tuesday.

-Shares in Ford Motor Co.(F) were flat following news the auto maker is planning substantial cuts to its global workforce (http://www.marketwatch.com/story/ford-plans-to-slash-about-10-of-its-global-workforce-2017-05-15) amid a drive to boost profit and address Ford's sliding stock price.
+Shares in Ford Motor Co.(F) slipped 0.1% following news the auto maker is planning substantial cuts to its global workforce (http://www.marketwatch.com/story/ford-plans-to-slash-about-10-of-its-global-workforce-2017-05-15) amid a drive to boost profit and address Ford's sliding stock price.

-Snap Inc.(SNAP) sank 1.3%, reversing a premarket rally of more than 8% that came after billionaire investor George Soros's hedge fund disclosed a stake (http://www.marketwatch.com/story/soros-places-big-bet-on-snap-dumps-amazon-stake-2017-05-15) in the Snapchat parent.
+Snap Inc.(SNAP) declined 0.4%, reversing a premarket rally of more than 8% that came after billionaire investor George Soros's hedge fund disclosed a stake (http://www.marketwatch.com/story/soros-places-big-bet-on-snap-dumps-amazon-stake-2017-05-15) in the Snapchat parent.

 --Victor Reklaitis in London contributed to this article.